Step-by-Step Guide To Applying For Full Erasmus Mundus Scholarships in Europe

 Once you confirm that you’re eligible, check the list of required documents.
 We've come up with a free checklist to help you monitor your tasks and the documents you need to submit.

-The required documents usually include the following: the biometric page of your passport, transcript of records from your bachelor’s degree, a certified true copy of your diploma, proof of English command (IELTS or TOEFL), a motivation letter, and references.
+The required documents usually include the following: the biometric page of your passport, transcript of records from your bachelor’s degree, a certified true copy of your diploma, proof of English command (IELTS or TOEFL) (check out our post on how to meet the language proficiency requirements of the course you're applying to), a motivation letter, and references.
 They might also require an essay on a related topic.

 Be sure to have all your documents translated into English or any other language indicated by the coordinators.
 As this may take time and resources, you have to plan accordingly.